Learning sparsity-promoting regularizers for linear inverse problems

-The assumption that $\eps$ is a zero-mean random variable with $\E{[\norm{\eps}^2_Y]}<+\infty$ is in principle quite restrictive and, for example, the case of white noise requires careful treatment when $Y$ is infinite-dimensional.
+We recall that assuming $\eps$ to be a zero-mean square-integrable random variable (i.e., $\E{[\norm{\eps}^2_Y]}<+\infty$) implies that its covariance operator $\Se$ is positive and trace-class (or nuclear, see \cite[Theorem 1.7]{bosq2000linear}), namely, that the sequence of eigenvalues is summable.
+For this reason, such an assumption is in principle quite restrictive when $Y$ is infinite-dimensional and, for example, the case of white noise requires careful treatment.
 In its most common formulation, white noise is modeled as a random process on a Hilbert space (for example, $Y=L^2(\Omega)$) with zero mean and covariance equal to the identity.
 Such a noise model clearly fails in satisfying the hypotheses whenever $Y$ is infinite dimensional, because the covariance $\Se = \operatorname{Id}$ is not trace-class, but only bounded.
 However, it is possible to represent such a process as a square-integrable random variable by carefully selecting the space $Y$, as described in Appendix~\ref{app:white_noise}.

 For a specific choice of synthesis operator $B$, the quality of the reconstruction operator $R_B$ can be evaluated through the \textit{expected loss} $L\colon \mathcal{L}(\ell^2,X) \rightarrow \R$: